apoom/hope-green-path-ui/README.md

 # Green path UI

-A user interface for [a green path route optimization application](https://github.com/DigitalGeographyLab/hope-green-path-server/) being developed for [HOPE](https://ilmanlaatu.eu/) – Healthy Outdoor Premises for Everyone.
+A user interface for [a green path route optimization application](https://github.com/DigitalGeographyLab/hope-green-path-server/) being developed for the project [HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone by the Digital Geography Lab, University of Helsinki.

-Its goal is to inform people on clean routes for walking and cycling in Helsinki region.
-It utilizes Air Quality Index (AQI) from the Enfuser model (by the Finnish Meteorological Institute) and modelled traffic noise data.
-AQI is based on hourly updated and combined information on NO2, PM2.5, PM10 and O3.
+Its goal is to inform people on clean air and quiet routes for walking and cycling in Helsinki region.
+It utilizes Air Quality Index (AQI) from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modelling system (by the Finnish Meteorological Institute) and modelled traffic noise data by the City of Helsinki.
+AQI is based on real-time hourly composite data on NO2, PM2.5, PM10 and O3.

-Currently implemented features include calculation of walkable quiet paths with respect to typical daytime traffic noise levels.
-The quiet path optimization application and user interface are based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).
+Currently implemented features include calculation of walkable unpolluted and quiet paths with respect to real-time air quality and typical daytime traffic noise levels.
+The green path optimization application and user interface are based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).

 [Live demo](https://green-paths.web.app/)